moj-analytical-services/laurium/README.md

 The [`notebooks/` directory](
 https://github.com/moj-analytical-services/laurium/tree/main/notebooks)
 contains a combination of [Jupyter](https://jupyter.org/) and [marimo]( https://marimo.io/) notebooks for exploring Laurium.
-We recommend the marimo notebooks in the first instance, which have a `.py` suffix.
+We recommend starting with the Jupyter notebooks, especially if unfamiliar with marimo.

 To run one of the marimo notebooks:

 1. Clone the Laurium repo
 2. Sync dependencies with [uv](https://docs.astral.sh/uv/) (`uv sync`)